ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

 on the "[[jet bundle]] over the [[field bundle]]" (introduced [below](#FieldVariations) ) and "[[transgression|transgress]]" from there to the [[spaces of field histories]] over [[spacetime]] (discussed [further below](#ObservablesAndStates)).
 This "[[schreiber:Higher Prequantum Geometry]]" streamlines traditional constructions and serves the conceptualization in the theory.

-In full beauty these concepts are extremely general and powerful; but the aim here is to give first good precise idea of the subject, not a fully general account.
+In full beauty these concepts are extremely general and powerful; but the aim here is to give a first precise idea of the subject, not a fully general account.
 Therefore we begin in the following with the special case where [[spacetime]] is [[Minkowski spacetime]], where the [[field bundle]] (def. \ref{Fields} below) is an ordinary [[trivial vector bundle]] and hence the [[Lagrangian  density]] (def. \ref{LocalLagrangianDensityOnSecondOrderJetBundleOfTrivialVectorBundleOverMinkowskiSpacetime} below) is globally defined.